Amped Virtual Reality is Great for Kids, Teens and Adults

 Richie’s Plank was Super Terrifying and Super Fun

 And I didn’t even have the gall to step off the plank and see what happened.
 My husband did.
 He’s brave like that.
 But he’s never told me about it.
-I guess some escapades at Amped Reality are too crazy to explain.
+I guess some escapades at Amped Virtual Reality are too crazy to explain.

 I also flew around a metropolis, attempting to put out fires.
 I tried keeping time with the musical speed game Beat Saber.